Computing the Gromov hyperbolicity of a discrete metric space: Conditional lower bounds

 We consider the following decision problem.

-\begin{definition} (Fixed-base hyperbolicity) Given a metric on $n$ points, a point $r$ and $\alpha \geq 0$, decide if the hyperbolicity $\delta_r$ at base point $r$ is at least $\alpha$. \end{definition}
+\begin{problem}[{\sc hyp}: Fixed-base hyperbolicity] Given a metric on $n$ points, a point $r$ and $\alpha \geq 0$, decide if the hyperbolicity $\delta_r$ at base point $r$ is larger than $\alpha$. \end{problem}

 Note that we do not ask to check whether the input is indeed a metric (no subcubic algorithm is known for this problem~\cite{WilliamsW10}).
 A tree metric is a metric such that $\delta_r=0$ for some base point $r$ or, equivalently, such that $\delta_r=0$ for any base point $r$, so the special case $\alpha=0$ can be solved in $O(n^2)$ time as a tree metric can be recognized in $O(n^2)$ time~\cite{Bandelt90}.
 In this section, we show that we cannot get a quadratic time algorithm (or even an $O(n^{2.05})$ time algorithm) unless some progress is made on the complexity of (max,min) matrix product.
 Our main tool is a result from Vassilevska and Williams~\cite{WilliamsW10} stated below for the special case of $(\min, \max)$ structures.
-We first need to define the notion of tripartite negative triangle.
+We first define the tripartite negative triangle problem (also known as the $IJ$-bounded triangle problem~\cite{WilliamsW10}).